olanderb/Quick-DirtyDataExploration/chapter1.md

 ---
-title: Getting Started with Scatterplots and Bar Charts
+title: Getting Started in Qplot with Scatterplots and Bar Charts
 description: >-
   In this chapter we'll introduce you to the basic options of qplot and creae two different types of plots - scatterplots and bar charts.